Stocks gain ground on Wall Street, oil prices ease lower

 AP Business Writers

-Banks helped send the market higher as bond yields continued rising.
-Higher bond yields allow banks to charge more lucrative interest on loans.
-The yield on the 10-year Treasury rose to 2.38% from 2.30% late Monday.
-Bank of America rose 2.8% and JPMorgan Chase gained 2%.

-Communications and technology stocks also drove a big share of the gains in the S&P 500, as did companies that rely on consumer spending.
-Twitter rose 2.9% and Apple gained 2.2%.
-Nike added 2.6% after reporting surprisingly good third-quarter financial results.
-Energy stocks slipped as oil prices declined.
+Bond yields rose sharply for the second day in a row, reflecting expectations of more aggressive interest rate hikes by the Federal Reserve as the central bank moves to squelch the highest inflation in decades.
+The yield on the 10-year Treasury climbed to 2.38% from 2.30% late Monday.
+The yield, which influences interest rates on mortgages and other consumer loans, was at 2.14% late Friday.

-The broad gains follow a day of choppy trading after Federal Reserve Chair Jerome Powell said the central bank was prepared to move more aggressively in raising interest rates in its fight against inflation, if it needed to.
+The rise in bond yields and stocks comes a day after Federal Reserve Chair Jerome Powell said the central bank was prepared to move more aggressively in raising interest rates in its fight against inflation, if it needs to do so.
 Powell said the Fed would raise its benchmark short-term interest rate by a half-point at multiple Fed meetings, if necessary.

+“Maybe investors are feeling that with the Fed taking more of a proactive approach early on it won’t have to slam on the brakes later,” said Sam Stovall, chief investment strategist at CFRA.

 Last Wednesday, the central bank announced a quarter-point rate hike, its first interest rate increase since 2018.
 The Fed hasn’t raised its benchmark rate by a half-point since May 2000.

-“What has been a frustrating inflation setup for the Federal Reserve is likely getting more complex given the geopolitical conflict,” said Matt Stucky, senior portfolio manager at Northwestern Mutual Wealth.
+“What has been a frustrating inflation setup for the Federal Reserve is likely getting more complex given the geopolitical conflict,” Stucky said.

 Investors’ concerns about persistently rising inflation has been worsened by Russia’s war in Ukraine.
 Energy and commodity prices were already high as demand outpaced supply amid the global economic recovery, but the conflict has pushed oil, wheat and other prices even higher.